fluxcd/website/content/en/flux/faq.md

 weight: 144
 ---

-{{% alert title="Troubleshooting" %}}
-Troubleshooting advice can be found on our [Troubleshooting Cheatsheet](/flux/cheatsheets/troubleshooting/).
-{{% /alert %}}

 ## General questions

 ### Does Flux have a UI / GUI?

 The Flux project does not provide a UI of its own, but there are a variety of UIs for Flux in the [Flux Ecosystem](/ecosystem/#flux-uis--guis).

 {{< blocks/flux_ui_galleries >}}

+### Where can I find information about Flux release cadence and supported versions?

+Flux is _at least_ released at the same rate as Kubernetes, following their cadence of **three minor releases per year**.

+For Flux the CLI and its controllers, we support the last three minor releases.
+Critical bug fixes, such as security fixes, may be back-ported to those three minor versions as patch releases, depending on severity and feasibility.

+For more details please see the Flux [release documentation](/flux/releases/).

 ## Kustomize questions